-The Philadelphia Reparations Task Force seeks an Education Coordinator to lead community cohorts and an education committee to develop reparations proposals that address and resolve the issues in public school and post-secondary education systems for Black Philadelphians.
-The coordinator must have the capacity to provide pro bono professional expertise, be excellent coordinators, and work very well with others.
-Applicants should have experience in the sector, and experience in activism, social justice, grassroots community organizing, or reparatory justice.
-Task Force members will be generally expected to:
+The Philadelphia Reparations Task Force’s Education Coordinator will lead community cohorts and an education committee to develop reparations proposals that address and resolve the issues in public school and post-secondary education systems for Black Philadelphians.
+The coordinator will provide pro bono professional expertise, excellent coordinating, and work with reparations stakeholders in Philadelphia.
+The coordinator will have experience in the sector, and experience in activism, social justice, grassroots community organizing, or reparatory justice.
+Task Force coordinator will:

 - Develop, read, review, and write reports.

 - Coordinate meetings, events, and timelines for their committee.

 - Build and maintain partnerships in their sector.

 - Conduct surveys and co-create related reports.

 - Develop and manage committees, subcommittees, and stakeholder relationships.